 Why It’s Effective for Learning Disabilities

 Difficulties with organization is a common characteristic of children with learning disabilities or ADHD.
-If you have a child who struggles in this area, this method may be something you want to try.
+If you have a child who struggles in this area, you’re already aware of this.
+Bullet journaling may be something you want to try.
 It could help in the following areas:

 - time management